vortexmakes/RKH/doc/readme.txt

 <STRONG> The key features of the RKH framework: </STRONG>

-- State-machines representation is based on state-tables.
+- State machines representation is based on state tables.
-- Representing a state-machine with RKH is intuitive, and easy.
+- Representing a state machine with RKH is intuitive, and easy.
-- Reflects the state-diagram without obfuscation.
+- Reflects the state diagram without obfuscation.
 - The RKH application are highly maintainable.
 - Easy to integrate with any event queuing and dispatching mechanism.
 - Useful in embedded systems.
-- The most of the RKH implementation is independent of any particular CPU, operating system, or compiler.
+- The most of the RKH implementation is \ref Porting "independent of any particular CPU, operating system, or compiler".
-- Flexible and user-configurable code generation.
+- Flexible and \ref cfg "user-configurable code generation".
 - Very small footprint.
-- Support hierarchically nested states, and flat state-machine.
+- Support hierarchically nested states, and flat state machine.
 - Support conditional, junction, and history pseudostates.
 - Support compound transitions with guards.
 - Support local transitions.
+- Support mechanism for \link rkh_defer() deferring events \endlink.
+- Support \link RKHEVT_T dynamic events \endlink.
+- Support systems-friendly \link rkhassert() assertion \endlink macros.
+- Support \link RKHEVT_T event dispatching with parameters \endlink.

 The RKH not implements neither entire UML specs. nor entire Statechart specs.